A-ryan-Kalra/streamly-ytx/README.md

 ```

-Open <a href='http://localhost:3000'>http://localhost:3000</a> with your browser to see the result.
+Open <a href='http://localhost:3000'>http://localhost:5173</a> in your browser to see the result.

 <div align="center">

-Pleasure contributing\
+Pleasure contributing 🕶️\
 Aryan Kalra

 </div>